levontumanyan/Cgames/blockbreaker/README.md

 ## How to play the game

 ## Todos
+- add a perk that generates another ball if a block is hit
+- when a level is over make sure to free the memory for the blocks - destroylevel function
-- add a variable to count the number of blocks remaining and when that reaches to zero, generate a new level
+- create a variable that keeps track of the number of balls
 - create levels when all the blocks are broken proceed to next level - function name constructlevel
 	- accepts the level number
 	- creates the appropriate number of blocks